Shepard Fairey: Barack Obama "Hope" poster

 Fairey created a series of posters supporting Barack Obama's 2008 candidacy for President of the United States, including the iconic "HOPE" portrait.
 The New Yorker art critic Peter Schjeldahl called the poster "the most efficacious American political illustration since 'Uncle Sam Wants You'".
 Fairey also created an exclusive design for Rock the Vote.
 Because the Hope poster had been "perpetuated illegally" and independently by the street artist, the Obama campaign declined to have any direct affiliation with it.
 Although the campaign officially disavowed any involvement in the creation or popularization of the poster, Fairey has commented in interviews that he was in communication with campaign officials during the period immediately following the poster's release.
 Fairey has stated that the original version featured the word "PROGRESS" instead of the word "HOPE", and that within weeks of its release, the campaign requested that he issue (and legally disseminate) a new version, keeping the powerful image of Obama's face but captioning it with the word "HOPE".
 The campaign openly embraced the revised poster along with two additional Fairey posters that featured the words "CHANGE" and "VOTE".

 Fairey distributed 300,000 stickers and 500,000 posters during the campaign, funding his grassroots electioneering through poster and fine art sales.
 "I just put all that money back into making more stuff, so I didn't keep any of the Obama money", explained Fairey in December 2009.

 In February 2008, Fairey received a letter of thanks from Obama for his contribution to the campaign.
 The letter stated:

 On November 5, 2008, Chicago posted banners throughout the downtown business district featuring Fairey's Obama "HOPE" portrait.

 Fairey created a similar but new image of Barack Obama for Time magazine, which was used as the cover art for the 2008 Person of the Year issue.
 The original iconic "HOPE" portrait was featured on the cover of Esquire Magazine's February 2009 issue, this time with a caption reading, "WHAT NOW?"
 Shepard Fairey's influence throughout the presidential election was a factor in the artist himself having been named a Person of the Year for 2008 by GQ.

+In October 2008, Fairey created a small edition of serigraphs entitled Obama Hope Gold (from Artists for Obama).
+This portfolio was produced through a partnership between Gemini G.E.L. printing studio and the Democratic National Committee.
+The project supported the presidential campaign of Barack Obama.
+The Gold serigraphs were released just after Obama’s inauguration, and are the third and final edition of Fairey’s Hope prints of the president.
+The edition was released shortly after the Inauguration.
+An example of this work is in the permanent collection of the Museum of Modern Art, New York.